 But you should realize that a lot of the caveats that come with free courses are also applicable here.
 Udemy will send you reminders, but the long courses all have some form of support and journaling included.
 It is not very likely you will find this in a udemy course

-another caveat is that it is much more complicated to find courses where you can be certain that the quality of teachings are high.
+Another caveat is that it is much more complicated to find courses where you can be certain that the quality of teachings is high.
 I have seen both excellent and really bad courses on their platform.

-A good way to asses the quality of the course is by either checking the reviews or by the name of the instructor.
+A good way to assess the quality of the course is by either checking the reviews or by the name of the instructor.

 For instance, Tara Brach and Jack Kornfield are also on Udemy.
 You can check all Tara’s course on the platform via this link and Jack’s one via this one.
 Remark that these courses are a lot cheaper than the ones they offer at soundstrue, but they offer far less value also.
 You cannot have the cake and eat it.

-But when I review other popular meditation courses on the platform that are popular and have good review, I think to myself that they are just introduction to the introduction.
+But when I review other popular meditation courses on the platform that are popular and have a good review, I think to myself that they are just introduction to meditation.

 Do not get me wrong, there is nothing wrong with that.
 But do not expect to really learn mindfulness and meditation form these courses.
 For instance, the most popular mindfulness meditation course with 4.3/5 rating (874 ratings) and 5,985 students enrolled has only short guided meditations.
 That is fine, but it will limit the progress you will make.
 What I do like about the course though is that it has plenty of opportunities to journal.
 I think this is a plus point.

 My 2 cent on Udemy meditation courses

 I think that Udemy is good for 2 types of meditation students

 - Absolute beginners who are unsure if meditation is something for them and do not have a lot of money.
 But, If I were you, I’d even give the free option below a go if I were you.
 It is a really good resource.